-I was told by a photographer that Bryce Canyon isn't a good place to get sunset photos.
+On this trip another photographer suggested that trying to get sunset photos at a place like Bryce Canyon wouldn't be easy.
 The lookouts all face east, he said.
 I took his advice and decide that I would try my luck at shooting a sunrise.
-And what better place than from Sunrise Point.
+Ironically I found the ideal spot to be from Sunrise Point.

 Following my first day at Bryce with a hike of 8 miles on the Fairyland Loop Trail (really), I woke up early from the Best Western at 4:00 am and made my way a few miles by car to Sunrise Point.
 A different photographer from the day before said the place would be crowded, and suggested walking a few yards down to try a spot that is just as nice.
 He was right about all the early-risers, so I quickly clicked a few shots just before sunrise, then hiked about 10 minutes to Sunset Point.